Kiran7007/Interview-Preparation/docs/jpmorgan.md

 val count = remember { mutableStateOf(0) }
 ```
 When `count.value` changes, any UI that depends on it will update automatically.

 ---

-## What is remember and rememberSaveable?
-- `remember` stores state during recomposition but resets on configuration changes (like rotation).
-- `rememberSaveable` stores state across recomposition and configuration changes using Bundle.

-Use `rememberSaveable` for things like text input or selection state that should survive screen rotation.

----